openai/mujoco-py/README.md

-# MuJoCo Python Wapper
+# MuJoCo Python Bindings

-MuJoCo is a fast physics engine.
+MuJoCo is a physics engine which can do very detailed efficient simulations with contacts.
+This library lets you use MuJoCo from Python.

+Note that MuJoCo tends to change significantly between versions, so this library is likely to stay pinned to 1.31 for the near future.

 # Installing this library